Book review and synopsis for A Spark of Light by Jodi Picoult, A story about a hostage standoff at an abortion clinic.

 This is a very issues-based book, so whether or not I’d recommend it can really be distilled down to whether or not you’re someone who wants to read a pro-choice book about abortion.
 Pretty much all of the storylines involve abortion and different issues, moral and legal, pertaining to it, so if it doesn’t interest you then neither will this book.
 The plot and even the characters are really secondary to the exploration of this topic.

 There are bright points in A Spark of Light for sure, very informative parts and things that were moving or thought-provoking — but large parts of it felt like such a slog.
 I imagine this will be a DNF for quite a few people, even though the writing is solid and Picoult does a good job of exploring her topic.
 I just really, really struggled to get through it.

-The reverse chronology in particular does the story a major disservice, and I really couldn’t tell what, if anything, it added to the narrative.
+The reverse chronology in particular does the story a major disservice, resulting in a repetitive narrative lacking in surprises, and I really couldn’t tell what, if anything, it added to the narrative.

 Ultimately, if abortion is a topic you’re wrestling with or are looking to form an opinion on or are just interested in, it’s worth giving this book a look since it is well-written and seems to be competently researched.
 For anyone else, I would be disinclined to recommend it.

 I thought the audiobook was solid.
 I listened to a large portion of the book on audiobook, and I had no qualms with it.